Thinking About Filing A Dram Shop Lawsuit Against Mi Cocina? Here's What You Need to Know

 7/15/2011: A law enforcement agency reported an alleged breach of the peace to the TABC on this date, as well as allegations that they served alcohol to an intoxicated person.

 These two categories of complaint often go hand in hand; as I'm sure anyone can imagine, severely intoxicated people have serious problems with impulse control.
 There's a lot of opportunity to get not just loud, but combative, in a setting where alcohol is flowing too freely.
-Breaches of the peace can take a lot of forms but are generally some kind of physical altercation; the presence of the police reinforces that idea.
+Breaches of the peace can take a lot of forms but are generally some kind of physical altercation; the fact that management felt it necessary to call the police reinforces that idea.

 Plano - 5760 Legacy Drive Suite B7